stormasm/spanish/books/giovinazzo/Readme.md

 I just came to tell you that I've always felt I should have been someone to you.

 more than what i am

+### junio de 1839

+esperaba con ilusión que llegará la noche para estar con mi mejor amiga

+I was looking forward to the night to be with my best friend